 For a great list of apple orchards offering pick-your-own apples, click here.

-Looking for something less scary?
+Looking for some festive Halloween fun that is perfect for the whole family?
 The Seneca Park Zoo in Rochester will once again be hosting their ZooBoo Spooktacular Tours on weekends in October.

 For more information and to get tickets, visit the zoo’s website.

 Without a doubt, New York is one of the most beautiful states for fall foliage.

 From the mountains of the Adirondacks to the vineyards in the Finger Lakes and the urban charm of Central Park, the fall colors in New York shouldn’t be missed.

 For those wanting to do a bit of traveling to see fall foliage, you can find the best time to visit each corner of the state in the weekly map put out by the state.
 You can find the map, which is updated every Wednesday during the fall foliage season, here.

 Apple Harvest Festival in Ithaca – September 30 – October 2

 Kick off the month at the fantastic Apple Harvest Festival in downtown Ithaca, NY.

 Now in its 40th year, this event will feature plenty of apples and apple products that you can buy, great food, live entertainment, craft vendors, and much more.